-Before investigating whether attacks by the rebel group affect politicians' voting behaviour in congress, I investigate whether Twitter users respond to these attacks.
-I examine these relationships in the very short-run, by analyzing the effect of high-casualty attacks by the rebel group (more than three fatalities) on tweet engagement, for tweets from incumbent politicians (PU), and for right-leaning tweets.
-I estimate an event study regression similar to the one outlined in equation 1.
+Before investigating whether attacks by the rebel group affected politicians' voting behaviour in congress, I investigate whether Twitter users responded to these attacks.
+I examine short run effects by analyzing the impact of high-casualty attacks (more than three fatalities) on engagement with tweets from politicians of the incumbent party (PU) and with right-leaning tweets.
+I estimate an event-study regression similar to the one outlined in equation 1.31